Delaware and Hudson Railway: Delaware and Hudson Company

 As railroads grew in popularity, the canal company recognized the importance of replacing the canal with a railroad.
-The first step of this was the Jefferson Railroad, a line from Carbondale north towards New York, chartered in 1864, built by the Erie Railroad in 1869 and opened in 1872.
+The first step of this was the Jefferson Railroad, a line from Carbondale north towards New York, chartered in 1864, financed by the D&H, built by the Erie Railroad in 1869, and opened in 1872.
 This was a branch of the Erie, running south from the main line at Lanesboro to Carbondale.
 Also built as part of this line was a continuation from the other side of the D&H's gravity railroad at Honesdale southeast to the Erie's Pennsylvania Coal Company railroad at Hawley.
 The Jefferson Railroad (and through it the Erie) obtained trackage rights over the D&H between its two sections, and the D&H obtained trackage rights to Lanesboro.

-The other part of the main line was the Albany and Susquehanna Railroad, which the D&H leased on February 24, 1870.
+The other part of the main line was the Albany and Susquehanna Railroad, which was leased to the D&H on February 24, 1870 in perpetuality for $490,000 per year.
 The Delaware and Hudson already had a history of working with the Albany and Susquehanna, agreeing in 1866 to jointly build an extension to Nineveh and subsequently ship coal across the entire line.
-The two companies then entered into an arrangement whereby the Delaware and Hudson perpetually leased the Albany and Susquehanna for $490,000 per year.
 The connecting Lackawanna and Susquehanna Railroad, chartered in 1867 and opened in 1872, was also absorbed.
-The Albany and Susquehanna provided a line from Albany southwest to Binghamton, while the Lackawanna and Susquehanna split from that line at Nineveh, running south to the Jefferson Railroad at Lanesboro.
+The Albany and Susquehanna provided a line from Albany southwest to Binghamton, while the Lackawanna and Susquehanna split from that line at Nineveh, running south to the Jefferson Railroad, south of Lanesboro.
 Also leased in 1870 was the Schenectady and Susquehanna Railroad, connecting the Albany and Susquehanna at Duanesburg to Schenectady, opened in 1872 (reorganized as the Schenectady and Duanesburg Railroad in 1873).

 On March 1, 1871, the D&H leased the Rensselaer and Saratoga Railroad Company, which, along with its leased lines, provided a network stretching north from Albany and Schenectady to Saratoga Springs, and continuing northeast to Rutland, Vermont, as well as an eastern route to Rutland via trackage rights over the Troy and Boston Railroad west of Eagle Bridge.
 The D&H also obtained a quarter interest in the Troy Union Railroad from this lease.

 On March 1, 1873, the D&H got the New York and Canada Railroad chartered as a merger of the Whitehall and Plattsburgh Railroad and Montreal and Plattsburgh Railroad, which had been owned by the Rutland Railroad.
 This provided an extension, completed in 1875, north from Whitehall to the border with Quebec; a branch opened in 1876 to Rouses Point.
 Lines of the Grand Trunk Railway continued each of the two branches north to Montreal.

 The D&H obtained trackage rights over the Lehigh and Susquehanna Railroad in 1886, extending the main line southwest from Scranton to Wilkes-Barre.

-On July 11, 1889, the D&H bought the Adirondack Railway, a long branch line heading north from Saratoga Springs along the Hudson River.